Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 	- A raised JVP is seen in cardiogenic and obstructive shock
 		- ![](Attachments/Pasted%20image%2020241216142430.png)
 	- ECG changes may be the cause or the effect of the shock state
+- Look at the colour of the hands and digits and feel the temperature of the patient's hands
 - Skin and mucous membranes
 	- An adequately hydrated patient has moist mucous membranes and a small pool of saliva at the undersurface of the tongue in the area of the frenulum
 	- Check tissue turgor by raising a fold of skin from the anterior chest area over the sternal angle